Distributed renewable energy system

 Low environmental impact

-The 80-100 rpm rated rotational speed minimises wildlife disturbance and avian collision risk, reduces mechanical fatigue of components and vibration-induced structural loading, extending the turbine's service life.
+The 80–100 rpm rated rotational speed minimises wildlife disturbance and avian collision risk, reduces mechanical fatigue of components and vibration-induced structural loading on the host building, extending the turbine's service life.

 09 - Durability